 “Never mind the legacy-driven narrative,” said Scott.
 “Most of the infrastructure we need to be able to host the Olympics is infrastructure already needed for population growth.
 There are virtually no Olympic-specific projects in the budget planning.”

-With that said, Mr. Smith firmly believes that only operational costs will remain; and that, given recent efforts by the IOC (International Olympic Committee) to refine the financial modelling, that these will be minimal and – factoring in the economic incentives of hosting – will eventuate in a “cost neutral” Games.
+With that said, Mr. Smith believes only operational costs will remain; and that, given recent efforts by the IOC (International Olympic Committee) to refine the financial modelling, these will be minimal.
+Factoring in the economic incentives of hosting, he says the games will be “cost neutral”.

 “At one stage, the Olympics was underpinned by a strong sense of ‘one-up-manship’ between hosting nations, which saw the associated costs skyrocketing over time.
-But thankfully, this is beginning to subside, and we’re now seeing a more reasonable bidding process, fewer maintenance liabilities and more viable budget planning.”
+But thankfully, this is beginning to subside, and we’re now seeing a more reasonable bidding process, fewer maintenance liabilities and more viable budget planning,” he said.

 “These improved processes have seen billions of dollars cut from the cost of the Tokyo Games.
-The Paris Games will be delivered with only a small percentage of new venues, and LA will have almost none”, he added.
+The Paris Games will be delivered with only a small percentage of new venues, and LA will have almost none.”

 In this regard, Mr. Smith advocates the use of a City Deal – a 20-year plan by all levels of government to deliver an agreed set of economic outcomes.
 The SEQ City Deal promises to be the largest of its kind in Australia, and is something the Council of Mayors (SEQ) has pursued for many years.

 “While Olympic Games investigations and the SEQ City Deal negotiations are taking place alongside each other, they are two separate but related initiatives.
 We’re hopeful that an SEQ City Deal can deliver the infrastructure this region needs to capitalise on its future population growth.
-If we do that well, than it could lay the foundation for a successful Olympic Games proposal.”
+If we do that well, than it could lay the foundation for a successful Olympic Games proposal,” he said.